chinthakaek/AI-NGFW-Gateways-Latency-Testing/README.md

 *   **Warm vs. Cold Connection Profiling:** Toggle between pooled connections (to isolate Layer 7 AI inspection) and forced fresh handshakes (to measure SSL Forward Proxy certificate generation overhead).
 *   **Automated Executive Reporting:** One-click generation of a minimalist PDF report detailing raw stats, cleaned averages, and isolated processing overhead variances.
 *   **Raw Data Export:** Download complete unified logs (CSV) including the full model responses, exact prompts sent, and specific error termination reasons.
+*   **CSV Upload option:** Upload prompts as a CSV to do tests with randomized prompts.
+If the CSV contains 5 prompts and if you select to run 100, it will randomly repeat the prompts.
 ---

 ## 🏗️ Architecture Overview